 Three things indicate that pubic lice have nested:

 The itching is caused by the saliva that the lice excrete when they bite to prevent the blood from coagulating.
 The itching can be worse at night.

 Severe scratching leaves typical marks on the skin.
 The scratched areas of the skin can cause skin infections.
 The lymph nodes near to the scratched areas, for example the groin, sometimes swell up, too.

 How are pubic lice transmitted?

-Pubic lice are passed on via close physical contact, but mainly through intimate contact with an infected person.
+Pubic lice are passed on through close body contact, mainly through sexual contact with an infected person.
 They can also be transmitted if someone shares bedding or clothes with someone who has pubic lice.